Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 We can see that this task has been done successfully.
 The 2 nodes are still visible and the haproxy accessible.

 #### 1.2
 In this task we installed a init system to be able to execute multiple process in a docker container.
 The basic idea of Docker is to run one process per container but with S6 we can manage and supervise multiple processes.
-With S6 we can choose which process to restart and we can prevent our container from dying.
-We could also choose which process, if it dies, shuts down the container.
+With S6 we can choose which process to restart and we can prevent our container from dying if the main process die for instance.
+We could also choose which process, if it fails, shuts down the container.
 With this service we do not have "one process per container" but more "one thing per container".

 Docker containers have to run a foreground process to be kept alive.
 And so, S6 will run as the foreground process and let the other processes run as background processes.
 With that, if a process fails the container will not die.